-Trainers will compete their horses in one or two of 10 disciplines in what is referred to as preliminary competition, which takes place Wednesday and Thursday.
-Ribbons for 1st-10th overall, ribbons for 1st-10th junior, amateur, team, prize money for top placing junior, amateur, team, and special awards will be awarded based on preliminary competition results.
+Trainers will compete their horses in one or two of 10 disciplines in what is referred to as preliminary competition, which takes place on Wednesday and Thursday.
+Ribbons for 1st-10th overall, ribbons for 1st-10th junior, amateur, team, prize money for 1st place junior, amateur, team, and special awards will be awarded based on preliminary competition results.
 Preliminary competition serves as a qualifier for the Finale, which is a separate championship competition.

-In the pilot year of the Former Broodmare division, 2023, broodmares will not compete in the Finale.
-Ribbons 1st through 3rd and prize money will be awarded based on preliminary competition results.
+Broodmares will not compete in the Finale.
+Ribbons 1st through 10th and prize money will be awarded based on preliminary competition results.